netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    time zone reference {{!RFC7317}} of the local date and time values.

-   The "validity" parameter specifies the date and time after which a schedule will be considered as invalid.
+   The "validity" parameter specifies the date and time after which a schedule will not be considered as valid.
 It determines the latest time that a schedule can be started to execute by a system and takes precedence over similar attributes that are provided at the schedule instance itself.